 High Altitude Sickness (HAS)/Acute Mountain Sickness (AMS)

-The reduction in atmospheric pressure and a lower oxygen concentration at high altitude are the cause of the illness, which can affect lungs, nervous system, muscles and heart.
-Symptoms can range from mild to life threatening.
+The reduction in atmospheric pressure and a lower oxygen concentration at high altitudes are the cause of the illness, which can affect the lungs, nervous system, muscles, and heart.
+Symptoms can range from mild to life-threatening.

 Mild symptoms (most cases):